jerome-urbain/SotMUS25/04_imposm.md

 > Official website: https://imposm.org/docs/imposm3/latest/

-Imposm is a command-line tool used for __importing OpenStreetMap (OSM) data into PostGIS__ databases efficiently.
-It is specifically designed to handle large-scale geospatial datasets.
+Imposm is a command-line _Extract Transform and Load_ (ETL) tool used for __importing OpenStreetMap (OSM) data into PostGIS__ databases efficiently.
+It is specifically designed to __handle large-scale geospatial datasets__.
 Imposm performs tasks such as data filtering, simplification, and schema mapping, ensuring that the data is structured appropriately for storage in a PostGIS-enabled PostgreSQL database.
 Imposm's command-line interface allows users to customize the import process according to their specific requirements, making it a valuable tool for efficiently importing and managing vast volumes of OSM data for geospatial applications.